ToX82/audiobookTube/README.md

   Contains JavaScript files responsible for the core functionality and interactivity of the player.
 - `css/`
   Stylesheets defining the visual layout and design of the app.
-- `assets/`
-  Static assets including icons, images, and other media resources.
 - `README.md`
   This documentation file.